Arimoro2020/Drivers-Trip-Destinations/README.md

-  # -find_driver.py:
+  # -find_driver.py: Simple program that finds a driver's record using the id.

-  # -find_driver_by_name.py:
+  # -find_driver_by_name.py: Simple program that finds a driver's record using the name.

-  # -years_to_retirement.py:
+  # -years_to_retirement.py: This simple program gets the drivers who will turn a certain age in a year or less.

-  # -driving_dangerously.py:
+  # -driving_dangerously.py: Simple program that finds possible culprits for reported unsafe driving.

-  # -trip_counts.py:
+  # -trip_counts.py: Simple program that gets the 10 highest trip counts for drivers from a given date.

 # Probable New Features to Consider:
-Features to help in determining best routes for a trip to certain cities, and to determine distance between 2 cities and for performing CRUD operations
+Features to help in determining the best routes for a trip to certain cities, to determine the distance between 2 cities, and for performing CRUD operations.